department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/cold-war-era.md

 - **[Occupational (job-related) hazards](https://www.publichealth.va.gov/exposures/categories/occupational-hazards.asp):** Chemicals, paints, radiation, and other hazards you may have come in contact with through your military job
 - **[Noise](https://www.publichealth.va.gov/exposures/noise/index.asp):** Harmful sounds from guns, explosives, rockets, heavy weapons, jets and aircraft, and machinery that can cause or contribute to hearing loss and tinnitus (ringing in the ears)

-You may also be at risk of illnesses caused by contact with hazards found in certain locations, such as:
+You may also be at risk of illnesses caused by contact with hazards found in certain projects and locations, such as:

-- **[Projects 112 or SHAD](/disability-benefits/conditions/exposure-to-hazardous-materials/project112-SHAD/):** Military tests of chemical and biological warfare materials that took place in the 1960s to early 1970s
+- **[Projects 112 or Shipboard Hazard and Defense (SHAD)](/disability-benefits/conditions/exposure-to-hazardous-materials/project112-SHAD/):** Military tests of chemical and biological warfare materials that took place in the 1960s to early 1970s
 - **[The Atsugi Waste Incinerator](https://www.publichealth.va.gov/exposures/sand-dust-particulates/atsugi.asp):** Combustion waste disposal that burned industrial and medical waste
 - **[The Edgewood/Aberdeen Experiments](https://www.publichealth.va.gov/exposures/edgewood-aberdeen/index.asp):** Classified medical studies of low-dose chemical agents conducted from 1955 to 1975
 - **[Camp Lejeune and Marine Corps Air Station (MCAS) New River](/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune/):** Sites of contaminated drinking water from August 1953 through December 1987